beyarkay/masters-thesis/src/05_results.md

 As previously mentioned, these 50 gestures are mapped to keystrokes via a gesture-to-keystroke mapping.
 The default mapping is shown in Table
 \ref{tab:05_keystrokes}, which has the same layout as Table
+\ref{tab:05_gestures} to allow for easy comparison.

+The gestures are defined in a manner that is similar to the English QWERTY keyboard.
+For example, the gestures with an orientation of $90^\circ$ are ordered in the same way as the keys on the home row of the QWERTY keyboard.
-\ref{tab:05_keystrokes} to allow for easy comparison.
-The similarity in the layout of the gestures to the English QWERTY keyboard allows for a new user to easily learn which gestures map to which keystrokes.
-A hand orientation of
+Flexing one's left little finger with an orientation of $90^\circ$ is the same as using ones left little finger on the home row of the QWERTY keyboard: both result in the keystroke "a".
+This allows new users to easily learn which gestures map to which keystrokes.
-$90^\circ$ corresponds to the "home row" of a QWERTY keyboard.

 <!-- prettier-ignore-start -->
 \begin{table}[h]